 The fair value of XYZ's assets and liabilities is $2,000,000 + $7,000,000 - $4,000,000 = $5,000,000.
-We leave out the goodwill listed on XYZ's balance sheet because it's not a real asset being purchased by ABC -- it's an accounting construct XYZ was required to list pursuant to a prior acquisition.
+We leave out the goodwill listed on XYZ's balance sheet because it's not a real asset purchased by ABC.
+Instead, it's an accounting construct that XYZ is required to list before its acquisition.

-ABC paid $8,000,000 for the stock, so on its next balance sheet, ABC will list an account called Goodwill that will have a value of $3,000,000.
+Company ABC paid $8,000,000 for the stock, so on its next balance sheet, Company ABC will list an account called “goodwill” that will have a value of $3,000,000.

 The stock of many well-known companies is worth more than the value of their assets.
 To cite notable examples, the majority of Coca-Cola's share value is not in its brick-and-mortar bottling plants, but instead in the brand name and "secret formula" of its storied soft drink brand.

-Why Does Goodwill Matter?
+Why Does Goodwill Matter to a Company?

-Even though goodwill is listed as an asset, it can't be bought or sold.
-Many analysts prefer to not consider it when they are examining a firm's assets.
-One commonly used measure is "tangible book value," which excludes non-cash balance sheet items like goodwill and amortization.
+The appropriate value of goodwill can be extremely hard to define.
+Though goodwill is listed as an asset, it can't be bought or sold.
+When examining a firm’s assets, many analysts prefer not to consider it, opting for "tangible book value” (which excludes non-cash balance sheet items like goodwill and amortization).

-The appropriate value of goodwill is very hard to define.
-It is possible for an acquiring company to pay too much for the acquiree, and if the acquired net assets fall in value, the acquiring company must write them down (a process called "impairment").
-Impairment charges flow to the income statement, and will negatively affect EPS and the firm's stock price.
+Company ABC may pay too much to acquire Company XYZ.
+If the acquired net assets fall in value, Company ABC must write them down using a process called "impairment".
+Impairment charges flow to the income statement and will negatively affect earnings per share and the firm's stock price.